Cozy Peach Kitchen

 Step by step instructions

 Equipment: One-pot pasta recipes work best with tall-walled skillets.
-I use my 8-inch Carraway skillet or a tall-sided skillet (similar to a braising pan).
+I use my 8-inch Caraway skillet or a tall-sided skillet (similar to a braising pan).
 If you don't have a medium skillet with a lid, you can use a medium pot.

 Start by heating a medium skillet over medium heat.
 Add the butter.
 Once melted, add the diced shallot.
 Cook until golden, stirring occasionally, just 3 to 4 minutes.